Ziggyss/kairos-to-do/README.md

 I did decide to learn one new thing through this process, and that was how to use Tailwindcss.
 It didn't have too much of a learning curve and I'm quite happy with how it turned out - a fairly clean design, but I think I only just scratched the surface with this library.

 I implemented some animation with react-easy-flip but I removed it in the end, as I was unable to figure out a way of stopping it animating the list when doing the inline edit on any of the items.
 I thought it was better to remove it and have no animation at all, rather than having a really annoying animation that appears when using the app to do something that shouldn't cause too much of a visual distraction.

+I added a few simple tests using React-testing-library.

 ## Design decisions